 St Michael's has been renowned for its musical excellence for more than six hundred years.
-We know that in 1375 the church supported a choir of boys, priests and lay clerks who sang daily services.
+In 1375 the church supported a choir of boys, priests and lay clerks who sang daily services.
 By the early 1500s the choir was performing some of the most elaborate polyphonic choral settings of the day.
 We know the names of the church's organists since 1473; and the choirmaster's contract of 1509 still survives.

 A two-manual organ was built by Renatus Harris, and an opening recital given in 1684 by Henry Purcell and John Blow (both composers and organists of Westminster Abbey) and G B Draghi (organist to Charles II's Queen, Catherine).
 The instrument has been enlarged several times, and moved from a west gallery to the east end of the church, but nine of the original ranks are still in use.

-In addition to Monday Choral Evensong and occasional Sunday services, the church is the venue for many City of London memorial services and livery company services, as well the New Year's and Ascension Day services -- all featuring music of a high standard.
+In addition to Tuesday Choral Evensong, the church is the venue for many City of London memorial services and livery company services, as well as the City New Year service -- all featuring music of a high standard.

-On Mondays at 1.00pm there takes place a fifty-minute organ recital, either by Jonathan Rennert or by a distinguished visiting recitalist.
+On Mondays at 1pm there is a fifty-minute organ recital, either by Jonathan Rennert or by a distinguished visiting recitalist.
 Admission is free.
 There is a retiring collection.
 Please see our 'services and events' page for details of recitalists and repertoire.

 Recordings from St. Michael's Cornhill